carpentries/pointers/.github/ISSUE_TEMPLATE/feedback.md

 ---
-name: feedback.md
+name: Feedback/other issue
-about: Submit feedback on some aspect of the Pointers open dataset collection
+about: Submit feedback or report a problem about some aspect of the Pointers open dataset collection
 ---

 We are interested in hearing your feedback.
 Please respond to the following prompts: